-Starting in April 2023 and running until at least the end of 2025, the Raine Study will conduct a new follow-up that we hope will be our biggest ever – the Generations Follow-Up.
+Starting in April 2023 and running until at least the end of 2025, the Raine Study is conducting a new follow-up that we hope will be our biggest ever – the Generations Follow-Up.

 READ OUR NEWS ANNOUNCEMENT HERE

-It will involve two generations of participants – the original Raine Study babies (our Generation 2 participants who were born into the study from 1989-1992, or Gen2) as well as their biological parents (otherwise known as Generation 1/Gen1).
-We’re calling it the Generations follow-up because it will collect samples and information from two rather than just one of our participant generations at the same time, something that we have never been able to do before.
+This follow-up involves two generations of participants – the original Raine Study babies (our Generation 2 participants who were born into the study from 1989-1992, or Gen2) as well as their biological parents (otherwise known as Generation 1/Gen1).
+We’re calling it the Generations follow-up because it collects samples and information from two rather than just one of our participant generations at the same time, something that we have never been able to do before.

 GET INVOLVED